-- In an emergency take the action necessary to help the child, for example, call 999 - Do not assume a colleague or another professional will take action and share information that might be critical to keeping a child safe.
-Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest. - If you are unsure speak to the designated safeguarding lead or their deputy - If the designated safeguarding lead or their deputy is not available, ensure the information is shared with the most senior person in the school that day.
-The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends, or family - As soon as you are able complete a record of the concerns.
-This should be on the same day and before the child is due to leave the school premises.
-Staff use MyConcern, which sends an email alert to the DSL.
-This can be flagged as urgent.
-If access to MyConcern is not possible, the staff can make a paper report, but understand this must be given to the DSL in person. - Seek support for yourself if you are distressed.
-This can be done through any of the DSLs or the School's MHFA
+- In an emergency take the action necessary to help the child, for example, call 999 - Do not assume a colleague or another professional will share information that might be critical to keeping a child safe.
+Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest.
+This will be recorded on Myconcern and also done verbally to the DSL. - If the designated safeguarding lead or their deputy is not available, ensure the information is shared with the most senior person in the school that day.
+The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends, or family - As soon as you are able, complete a record of the concerns.
+This should be on the same day and before the child is due to leave the school premises using Myconcern. - Seek support for yourself if you are distressed by speaking to the Mental Health lead.